FrontLee/draggable_tree_view/README.md

     - images/indicator_center.png
 ```

-3、 copy catalogue.dart and draggable_tree_view.dart to your project, set your home to DraggableTreeViewTest(), as follow:
+3、 copy /example/catalogue.dart and /example/draggable_tree_view.dart to your project, fix import and set your home to DraggableTreeViewTest(), as follow:

 ```
 void main() async {